Tears of joy: NJ Transit reunites homeless man with daughter, granddaughters

 Lopez could not communicate where his family was, but did know something about Bradley Beach in Monmouth County.

-NJ Transit Officer Pfeifer embarked on a search for Lopez's family, leaving dozens of messages on every phone number in the Bradley Beach area.
+NJ Transit Officer Sean Pfeifer took it upon himself to get Lopez a haircut, shave and new clothes.
+He embarked on a search for Lopez's family and left dozens of messages on every phone number in the Bradley Beach area.

-It turns out, one of the messages was left on Lopez's daughter's answering machine.
+One of the messages was left on Lopez's daughter's answering machine and she contacted Pfeifer on Aug.
+14.

 Officer Pfeifer helped Lopez clean himself up and get ready for the big reunion, which happened over the weekend at Newark Penn Station.